pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

 The combination of Single Node OpenShift running on a Azure Stack HCI provides a suitable platform for running edge and hybrid cloud workloads.

 ## **SINGLE NODE OPENSHIFT REQUIREMENTS:**
-Single-Node OpenShift has the following [minimum resource requirements](https://docs.openshift.com/container-platform/4.11/installing/installing_sno/install-sno-preparing-to-install-sno.html#install-sno-requirements-for-installing-on-a-single-node_install-sno-preparing):
+Single Node OpenShift has the following [minimum resource requirements](https://docs.openshift.com/container-platform/4.11/installing/installing_sno/install-sno-preparing-to-install-sno.html#install-sno-requirements-for-installing-on-a-single-node_install-sno-preparing):
  - **CPU**: 8 vCPU cores
  - **Memory**: 16 GB of RAM
  - **Storage**: 120 GB

-In addition, the Assisted Installer can install the _Logical Volume Manager Storage operator_ to manage persistent storage for OpenShift.
+In addition, the Assisted Installer can install the _Logical Volume Manager Storage operator_ to manage persistent storage for Single Node OpenShift.
 Additional requirements for the LVM Storage operator are:
  - **CPU**: 1 vCPU cores
  - **Memory**: 400 MiB of RAM
  - **Storage**: 1 additional installation disk (empty)

 For more information, see the [Persistent storage using logical volume manager storage documentation](https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent_storage_local/persistent-storage-using-lvms.html).

+You will also need to create DNS records for the API and Ingress VIP addresses on your DNS server:
+ - A DNS A/AAAA record for `api.<cluster_name>.<base_domain>`.
+ - A DNS A/AAAA record with a wildcard for `*.apps.<cluster_name>.<base_domain>`.
+With SNO, a single IP address is used for both of these records.
+The Assisted Installer defaults to using DHCP networking.
+During the installation, after booting the VM with the discovery ISO, you will be able to view the IP address that was allocated.
+The Assisted Installer can also be configured to use static IP addressing.

+For more information, see the [Networking requirements](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index#networking) in the Assisted Installer documentation.

+Besides Single Node OpenShift, the Assisted Installer is also capable of installing OpenShift clusters using additional configurations, such as a 3-node compact cluster, or a multiple control-plane, and worker node cluster.
 To learn more about using the Assisted Installer, see the [Assisted Installer for OpenShift Container Platform documentation](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index) for details.

 ## **HPE GREENLAKE FOR MICROSOFT AZURE STACK HCI**